Shabbir05/webinix_task/README.md

 # Flask Task API

 This is a simple REST API built with Flask that supports CRUD operations for a "Task" entity using in-memory storage.
+A simple frontend html file has also been made for user input

 ## Features